sommerfn/azure-docs.de-de/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

     private static final int PLAY_SERVICES_RESOLUTION_REQUEST = 9000;
     ```

-6. Fügen Sie in der Klasse `MainActivity` die folgende Methode hinzu, um die Verfügbarkeit von Google Play Services zu überprüfen.
+6. Fügen Sie in der `MainActivity`-Klasse die folgende Methode hinzu, um die Verfügbarkeit von Google Play Services zu überprüfen.

     ```java
     /**
     * Check the device to make sure it has the Google Play Services APK.
 If
-    * it doesn't, display a dialog that allows users to download the APK from
+    * it doesn't, display a dialog box that enables  users to download the APK from
     * the Google Play Store or enable it in the device's system settings.
     */